Layblar/platform/docs/deployment.md

 This starts the Debezium connector for Transaction Log Tailing.
 Otherwise no events will be send to Kafka.

+> __NOTE__: In some occasions the layblar-smart-meter-service was not able to connect to the TimescaleDB.
+In that case simply restart the layblar-smart-meter-service.

 Now you can access the Layblar-Platform under [http//:HOST:80](http//:localhost:8080).
 Visit the [API-Documentation](https://layblar.github.io/platform/apidoc.html) to see which endpoints are availabe.